venezik/ios_capstone/README.md

 - [x] Integrate HealthKit and output data of your workouts

 **Sprint 3**
-- [ ] Fix the UI elements with all the necessary constraints
+- [x] Fix the UI elements with all the necessary constraints
-- [ ] Fix the visual appearance of all the UI elements.
+- [x] Fix the visual appearance of all the UI elements.
-- [ ] Bug fixes
+- [x] Bug fixes
 - [ ] Implement nice-to-have features based on the availability.

-Schema
-[This section will be completed in Unit 9]

-Models
-[Add table of models]

 Networking
 Ninja Api - Nutrition Api - Nutrition Tab